- Early Spring conditions and weather outlook…

 - Herbicide injury can occur more often in cool, wet soils where the plant isn’t growing at an optimal pace.

 - Planting Depth….Optimum planting depth for corn is 1 1/2 to 2″, with 2″ best under normal conditions as this is best for optimal nodal root development.
 Soil temperature fluctuates more in the top 1” = one reason why we plant at 1 1/2 to 2″ deep.
 Never plant shallower than 1 1/2″ and we see no reason to go deeper than 2 1/2″.
 Always err on the deeper side vs. the shallow side for depth.
-More bushels are lost from too shallow than too deep planting.
+More bushels are lost from too shallow than too deep of planting.
 Optimum soybean planting for soybeans is 1-2″…err on the deeper side under cold conditions.
-If soil conditions stay dry, expect soil conditions to be harder than normal and seedbed will be ‘crumbly’ with high amount of air pockets, impacting planting depth and reducing seed-soil contact.
+As mentioned above, if soil conditions stay dry, expect soil conditions to be harder than normal and seedbed will be ‘crumbly’ with high amount of air pockets, impacting planting depth and reducing seed-soil contact.

 - Soybean seeding rate: we recommend 140,000-160,000 seeding rates.
 This seems to give us a good compromise between seed cost and potential loss from storms or other unforeseen events.
 Here are a few scenarios to consider when looking at seeding rates: